subhranil002/30-Days-JS-Challenge/README.md

 - **Task 8**: Parse the forecast data and display the temperature and weather condition for each day in the forecast on the web page.
 - **Task 9**: Add icons or images to represent different weather conditions (e.g., sunny, rainy, cloudy) based on the weather data.
 - **Task 10**: Add CSS animations or transitions to make the weather app more interactive and visually appealing.

+### Day 25: Project 2 - Movie Search App

+- **Task 1:** Initialize a new project directory and set up the basic HTML structure for the movie search app.
+- **Task 2:** Add a basic CSS file to style the movie search app, including a container for displaying movie search results.
+- **Task 3:** Use the fetch API to get movie data from a public movie API (e.g., OMDB API or The Movie Database API).
+Log the response data to the console.
+- **Task 4:** Parse the movie data and display the movie title, poster, and release year on the web page.
+- **Task 5:** Add an input field and a search button to the HTML structure.
+Style the input and button using CSS.
+- **Task 6:** Write a function to fetch and display movie data based on a search query entered in the input field.
+Log any errors to the console.
+- **Task 7:** Modify the search results to include a "More Info" button for each movie.
+When clicked, fetch and display additional details about the movie, such as the plot, director, and actors.
+- **Task 8:** Create a modal or a new section on the page to display the detailed movie information.
+- **Task 9:** Add CSS styles to improve the layout and design of the search results and detailed movie information.
+- **Task 10:** Add CSS animations or transitions to make the movie search app more interactive and visually appealing.

 ## Resources